va5ja/chimney/README.md

   make [options] [--] <type>

 Arguments:
   type                       Changelog type.
 Currently supported types: debian, md

 Options:
       --package=PACKAGE      Package name.
-It is mandatory when making a debian changelog --changelog[=CHANGELOG]  Changelog file location.
-Mandatory when run not ouf the parent folder of the repository -h, --help                   Display this help message -q, --quiet                  Do not output any message -V, --version                Display this application version
+It is mandatory when making a debian changelog --changelog=CHANGELOG  Changelog file location.
+Mandatory when run not ouf the parent folder of the repository --post-run=POST-RUN    A full-path to a script with parameters to be run right after Chimney finishes its work.
+This is the way Chimney can be used as a part of Continuous Delivery automation.
+The main feature of this option is the placeholders.
+Using the placeholders you can pass results of Chimney's work to a post-run script.
+The next placeholders are supported: %VERSION%, %PACKAGE%, %CHANGELOGFILE%.
+The option decreases the verbosity
+      --major                Allows major releases.
+Be default there only can be minor or patches ones.
+Activate this option only if you have a well-functioning GIT workflow
+  -h, --help                 Display this help message -q, --quiet                Do not output any message -V, --version              Display this application version
       --ansi                 Force ANSI output
       --no-ansi              Disable ANSI output
   -n, --no-interaction       Do not ask any interactive question -v|vv|vvv, --verbose       Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
  The make command reads git log from the current folder's repository, generates a new